-In the first of a two-part series, I’ll be discussing whether Mary Magdalene was actually a former prostitute or immoral woman as commonly thought.
+In the first of a three-part series, I’ll be discussing whether Mary Magdalene was actually a former prostitute or immoral woman as commonly thought.

 The new Mary Magdalene biopic by Garth Davis was released in cinemas this week.
 It stars Rooney Mara in the title role and Joaquin Phoenix as Jesus.

 While there are some parts that are definitely dramatised, there’s one particular aspect that is not.
 It’s one of the rare times a director isn’t portraying Mary Magdalene as a former prostitute or sinful woman.

 The film is advertised as her untold story.
 Rooney Mara seeks to portray her not as the prostitute that everyone knows, but as something more faithful to the gospel stories.
 It’s a story not about Mary the prostitute but Mary the disciple, to paraphrase actor Tahar Rahim who plays Judas in the film.